 - Norovirus passes from person to person from surfaces or physical contact.

 - How can you guard against it?
 WASH HANDS FREQUENTLY WITH HOT WATER AND SOAP!!!
 Always wash before and after meals, after touching your face and after using the restroom and of course after returning to your cabin after touching handrails, doorknobs, etc… around the ship.
 If the previous cruise on your ship had more than 2% of the passengers ill (the level they are required to report to the CDC) they are required to inform new passengers boarding the ship.
 That gives you a ‘heads up’ to be EXTRA careful with hand washing…and limiting how much you touch on board.

-- These packages of Lysol or Clorox wipes (from Dollar Tree) are great to take – There’s 15 in the package…perfect to wipe down surfaces in the room such as remote, doorknobs, switches or telephone when we first arrive.
-Since I have the packages, I will typically wipe everything down again mid-cruise.
+- These packages of Lysol or Clorox wipes (from Dollar Tree) are great to take – There’s 15 in the package…enough to not only wipe down surfaces in the room such as remote, doorknobs, switches or telephone when we first arrive and again mid-way through the cruise…but also for the pre or post cruise hotel(s).

 - Most cruise lines put dispensers of antibacterial (Purell, et al) at the entrance to food stations as a deterrent to Noro.
 The fact is that Norovirus is a ‘virus’…and therefore not killed by an antibacterial (NOTE…anti-“bacterials” protect against BACTERIA….)
 You will be required to use these.
 Rather than argue with the crew member standing there, just use it.
 Though it won’t protect you against Noro, it will keep crew members happy…. 🙂 and protect you against anything ‘bacterial’ that you might encounter. 🙂